peerstelter/EosKit/README.md

 Communicate with an [Eos](https://www.etcconnect.com/Products/Consoles/Eos-Family/) console.

 ## Overview
-The EosKit package provides the classes needed for your apps to communicate an Eos console.
+The EosKit package provides the classes needed for your apps to communicate with an Eos console.

 ## Installation